ionic-team/stencil-site/docs/components/properties.md

 # Properties

-Props are custom attributes/properties exposed publicly on an HTML element.
+Props help define the public API of a component.
 They allow developers to pass data to a component to render or otherwise use.

 ## The Prop Decorator (`@Prop()`)